 Acquire skills to change career or upskill

 Code Institute has created a credit-rated Diploma in Software Development that will give workers the skills they need to change career or upskill to the ICT sector.
-Edinburgh Napier University has credit-rated this bootcamp.
+The University of the West of Scotland has credit-rated this bootcamp.
 The Industry Advisory Council, made up of tech giants including; Accenture, PayPal, GSK, Dell, Capgemini, and more, gave input into this syllabus.
 Students are career-ready on completion.